-Use this code when an individual is coordinating, conducting, or participating in training events and seminars for outreach staff regarding the benefits of medical/Medicaid related services, how to assist families to access such services, and how to more effectively refer clients/students for services.
+Use this code when non SPMP are coordinating, conducting, or participating in training events and seminars for outreach staff regarding the benefits of medical/Medicaid related services, how to assist families to access such services, and how to more effectively refer clients/students for services.
 Include related paperwork, clerical activities, or staff travel required to perform these activities.

-- Participating in or coordinating training that improves the delivery of medical/Medicaid related services. - Participating in or coordinating training that enhances early identification, intervention, screening and referral of students with special health needs to such services (e.g., Medicaid EPSDT services). - Coordinating training to assist families to access Medicaid services.
+- Participating in or coordinating training that improves the delivery of medical/Medicaid related services. - Participating in or coordinating training that enhances early identification, intervention, screening, and referral of students with special health needs to such services (e.g., Medicaid EPSDT services). - Coordinating training to assist families to access Medicaid services.

-- Participating in training for outreach and eligibility assistance. - Outreach workers being trained on the provision of direct services so that they can inform potential service recipients. - Participating in or presenting training that improves the quality of identification, referral, treatment and care of individuals with I/DD, e.g., talking to new staff about the DDSD referral process or available DDSD and health- related services. - Participating in or coordinating training that improves the medical knowledge and skills of medical personnel. - Conducting seminars and presentations to parents, community members, teachers on: - Identification of physical disabilities and other medical conditions that can be corrected or ameliorated by services covered through Medicaid. - Providing training on where and how to seek assistance through the Medicaid system.
+- Participating in training for outreach and eligibility assistance. - Outreach workers being trained on the provision of direct services so that they can inform potential service recipients. - Participating in or coordinating training that improves the medical knowledge and skills of medical personnel. - Conducting seminars and presentations to parents, community members, teachers on: - Identification of physical disabilities and other medical conditions that can be corrected or ameliorated by services covered through Medicaid. - Providing training on where and how to seek assistance through the Medicaid system.